HireAbo/awesome-interview-questions-5000-jobs/Information Technology IT/Cybersecurity/Ethical Hacker.md

 Welcome to the Ethical Hacker Interview Preparation !
 This resource is designed to help you ace your Ethical Hacker interviews with confidence.

+Information Technology (IT) is a broad field that encompasses the use of technology to store, retrieve, transmit, and manipulate data.
+Within the IT domain, cybersecurity plays a vital role in safeguarding digital assets and protecting against unauthorized access, data breaches, and other cyber threats.
+Ethical Hackers, also known as penetration testers or white-hat hackers, are professionals who specialize in identifying vulnerabilities in computer systems, networks, and applications.
+Their primary role is to conduct authorized hacking activities to assess and strengthen the security posture of organizations.
+Ethical hackers play a crucial role in preventing cyberattacks by proactively identifying and fixing security weaknesses before malicious hackers can exploit them.

 ## 🚀 Overview

 Whether you're a seasoned Ethical Hacker or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Ethical Hacker interviews to help you prepare and succeed.